 Summary: Fish ceviche is one of those dishes that transcend borders.
-Born on the coasts of Peru, this dish has become an essential part of international gastronomy.
-And it's no coincidence: the combination of fresh fish, citrus, and spices creates an explosion of flavors that leaves no one i...
+Born on the coasts of Peru, this dish has become a staple of international gastronomy.
+And it's no coincidence: the combination of fresh fish, citrus, and spices creates an explosion of flavors that leaves no one indiffe...

 Fish Ceviche: A Classic That Conquers Palates

 Fish ceviche is one of those dishes that transcend borders.
-Born on the coasts of Peru, this dish has become an essential part of international gastronomy.
+Born on the coasts of Peru, this dish has become a staple of international gastronomy.
 And it's no coincidence: the combination of fresh fish, citrus, and spices creates an explosion of flavors that leaves no one indifferent.

-At Bacalalo, we have been selecting the best fish at the Mercat del Ninot in Barcelona since 1990.
+At Bacalalo, since 1990, we have been selecting the best fish at Mercat del Ninot in Barcelona.
 We have seen how ceviche has gone from being an exotic dish to becoming a staple on the menus of the best restaurants.
 And the best part: it can be perfectly prepared at home with quality ingredients.

 What Fish is Ideal for Ceviche